What is the SJT?

 The Situational Judgement Test (SJT) is a test for employment and not a medical school exam.
 It is part of the selection process for entry to the Foundation and Academic Foundation Programme (AFP) to test the attributes needed to work as a foundation doctor.

 All applicants for the two-year foundation programme (provisionally registered doctors) need to sit the SJT and achieve a satisfactory score in accordance with the national person specification.

 All applicants to the F2-Standalone Programme need to sit a separate SJT.
-For further information, please refer to the F2-Standalone guidance.
+For FAQs specific to either the 2 Year Foundation Programme or the F2 Stand-alone Programme, please refer to the relevant section below.

 How can I prepare for the SJT?